Infinity242/KickViewBot/README.md

 ## Features

-- Auto age confirmation
+- Auto Age Confirmation
 - Multi-Threading
 - Low CPU Usage
 - No viewer drop-offs
 - Simple UI
 - Easy to use
-- Headless version!
+- Headless Version!
 - New UI Coming Soon!
-- Paid Version Coming soon!
+- Paid Version Coming Soon!
+- Proxy Support Coming Soon!

 # The Future Of The Tool
 I have plans to make a paid version of the tool with improved functionality, better UI and better performance.
 I will also be actively updating the free tool to add new features and fix bugs or other issues that may come up with the script.